GHM61/machine-learning-with-Red-Hat-CodeReady-Containers/README.md

     return json.dumps( { 'prediction' : int(stored_model.predict_classes( reshapedData )[0]) } )
 ```

-Our first route will serve the `index.html` file from the `resources` folder (included when from the repo that we forked our copy from) when a request is made to `/` on our server.
+Our first route will serve the `index.html` file from the `resources` folder (created from the repo that we forked our copy from) when a request is made to `/` on our server.

 The second route will accept an array of pixel values passed in a JSON formatted array to `/predict`.
 These values will be reshaped to fit the dimensions that our neural network expects as input, and will then be classified by the network.
 The result of the neural network is then passed back as a response to the request as a JSON formatted object.